 Dr. Doghramji is on call for Ursinus students at 484-300-2541.

 - It is important that students use prescription medications only at the specific direction of a Physician or the Nurse Practitioner.

-- All hospital care and all medical tests are charged directly to the student by the provider.
+- All hospital care and all medical tests are charged directly to the student by the provider or facility.

 - All students are required to provide proof of health insurance and must complete the Online Insurance Enrollment/Waiver Form.
 An optional Student Accident and Sickness Insurance policy is available through the College.
 Information about the insurance available through the College may be obtained through the Wellness Center

 - Medical History Forms must be completed with up-to-date immunization records.
 Students who do not submit this information will not be permitted to register.
 The medical records from the Wellness Center will be kept for seven years beyond expected graduation date.

 Students who become ill or have an accident must report this promptly to the Wellness Center, to Campus Safety, or to the Resident Advisor on duty in their residence hall.
 Students who leave college because of illness must report to the Wellness Center, the Resident Advisor on duty in their residence hall, and the Dean’s Office before leaving and again after returning to campus.